 HIV Outcomes Italy consists of the following members:

-- Professor Antonella d’Arminio Monforte – University of Milan
+- Prof. Antonella d’Arminio Monforte, University of Milan

-- Antonio Di Biagio – Italian Ministry of Health
+- Prof. Antonio Di Biagio, Italian Ministry of Health

-- Claudio Mastroianni – Sapienza University of Rome
+- Prof. Claudio Mastroianni, Sapienza University of Rome

-- Giovanni Guaraldi – University of Modena and Reggio Emilia
+- Prof. Giovanni Guaraldi, University of Modena and Reggio Emilia

 Activities & Milestones